testingautomated-usi/deepmetis/DeepMetis-UE/README.md

   * File `summary.csv` contains UnityEyes data reported in Table 3 of the paper.
 Step 3 of the replication package indicates how this file can be generated automatically.

+  * File `leave_one_out.csv` contains UnityEyes data reported in Table 4 of the paper.
+Step 3 of the replication package indicates how this file can be generated automatically.

 <!--
 ### Configure a different number of runs and mutants ###